HectorCastelli/shop-billing-test/ARCHITECTURE.md

 - OrderProduct
   - `OrderId`
   - `ProductId` - Not `Product`.`id`, since a same physical product can have multiple entries in `Product` if their values are updated.
-  - `amount` - The amout of units of the Product.
+  - `amount` - The amount of units of the Product.

 All tables have `id` (except OrderProduct), `createdAt` and `updatedAt` fields that are managed "automagically" by sequelize.

 To comfortably use the sequelize models on other parts of the application, the `src/database/sequelize.js` module is used.

 Another addition is, on `api.js`, the first step is to load the database and verify if any tables need creation.
-This is a design choice to make the application easily testeable when executing on a local enviroment.
+This is a design choice to make the application easily testeable when executing on a local environment.

+## Implementing functionality

+In the largest scope of things, the easiest step.

+My aim is to use the previously created sequelize models to run the necessary queries to execute the functionality that is necessary.